ikostan/Python_Design_Patterns/README.md

 # Python: Design Patterns
 Design patterns encourage programming efficiency and code reuse.
-This library is a look at traditional design patterns as applied to Python
+This library is a look at traditional design patterns as applied to Python.

 ### Topics include:
 - Understanding design patterns<br/>